TaxFoundation/sources-of-government-revenue/README.md

 - `oecd_averages_1990.csv` Table comparing the 2018 OECD average tax revenue shares with the corresponding 1990 shares.

-- `oecd_by_country.csv` Table showing the tax revenue shares for each OECD country.
+- `oecd_by_country.csv` Table showing the tax revenue shares for each OECD country, Table 1 in the publication.

-- `regional_averages.csv` Table showing the average tax revenue shares by continents.
+- `regional_averages.csv` Table showing the average tax revenue shares by continents, Table 2 in the publication.